HeisenbugLtd/spat/README.md

 ## Some Notes on Sorting

-The sort option *by successful proof time* (i.e. `--sort-by=s`) is newly implemented, so apart from implementation defects, it may work in a slightly counter-intuitive way.
+The sort option *by successful proof time* (i.e. `--sort-by=s`) is may work in a slightly counter-intuitive way, so I explain it a bit.

 First of all, as mentioned earlier, it is *not* implemented for the summary display.
 If you try that, `spat` will warn you and resort to sorting by time.